pavelbrm/pavelbrm.github.io/_posts/2020-08-08-project-layout-intro.md

 _Disclaimer: Neither the author, nor this work are affiliated or benefit in any way from GitHub._

 ---

+PS.
+Thank you Evan Shaw for the feedback.

 To be continued...